AnnoTouwen/PicoScope5000/README.md

 ### Channels

 Each of the channels can be activated or deactivated separately.
 Note that the number of activated channels is restricted by the powermodus, resolution and timeresolution.
 The voltagerange can be selected from the dropdown menu.
 Note that the resolution is devided over the range from minus to plus this voltage.
 Every channel can be used in either AC or DC mode.
+One can also rename channels to make the more destinguishable and easier to retrace afterwards.

 ### Scope